Thousands of Dining Options

 If you are looking for something extra special, there are a few restaurants that your Bull may not be aware of.
 These are great for celebrations, etc.

 Bern’s Steakhouse – this very upscale restaurant is truly an experience.
-You can’t beat the steaks, seafood, and the wines.
+You can’t beat the steaks, seafood, and wines.
 You must ask for a tour where you will see their wine cellar holding over a half-million bottles, as well as the kitchen where you can see your future fish dish swimming in the tanks.
 There is also an amazing Dessert Room that has 48 private rooms with a menu like no other.
 Bern’s is located in South Tampa and has a dress code.
 It is business casual to semi-formal with jackets and ties recommended, but not required.
 Be prepared because no flip-flops, t-shirts, or jeans are allowed.
 Celebrities often frequent Bern’s, so keep your eyes open.

 Ulele (pronounced you-lay-lee) – for lunch or dinner, this unique restaurant inspires a modern, but old Florida feel.
-The name comes from a native American young girl’s love story.
+The name comes from a Native American young girl’s love story.
 It is what the story of Pocahontas-John Smith is based on.
 It is on the Tampa Waterfront near downtown and is very busy.
 You’ll want to take pictures here, as the views of Tampa are great.

 Ocean Prime – this is our favorite!
 Although it is a chain restaurant, the Tampa location is awesome.
 You never know who will be there, and the sides are to die for.
 Whether you sit at the bar, or at a table, your experience will be very satisfying.
-It is a great place to people watch, sit by a fire pit, or have a smoking, bubbling cocktail (It’s called Berries & Bubbles).
-They have a couple of private rooms which can be used for graduation or birthday dinners.
+It is a great place to people watch, sit by a fire pit, or have smoking, bubbling cocktail (It’s called Berries & Bubbles).
+They have a couple of private rooms that can be used for graduation or birthday dinners.
 Trust me, you will love this place.